 Consider every channel of communication as an opportunity to place a link and share your program.
 Here are a few other key places to mention or link to your referral program:

-Retargeting or sending a friendly reminder to these customers may be the nudge they need to move forward and join your referral program.
+Retargeting or sending a friendly reminder to these customers may be the nudge they need to move forward and share with your referral program.

-With the right referral software, you can customize when you want customer retargeting to take place.
-For example, you can send an email if they’ve left something in their cart for a few days, or after they’ve visited your referral program landing page.
+With the right referral software, you can customize when you want this retargeting to take place.

 Referral marketing software: The backbone of your program